Èze: Tourism

 Èze, renowned tourist site on the French Riviera, is famous worldwide for the view of the sea from its hill top.
 Its Jardin botanique d'Èze is known for its collection of cacti and succulents, as well as its panoramic views.

-Walt Disney spent a significant amount of time in Èze.
+Walt Disney first visited Èze Village in 1956 and had dinner in the Château de la Chèvre d'Or that was acquired by hotelier Robert Wolf three years before.
+It was Walt Disney who suggested to Robert Wolf to transform the château into a hotel.
+And so, Robert Wolf acquired and converted nearby village houses into guest rooms.
+This innovative expansion helped establish the property as one of the original six stops on Relais & Châteaux's prestigious "Route du Bonheur" in 1954.

 The oldest building in the village is the Chapelle de la Sainte Croix and dates back to 1306.
 Members of the lay order of the White Penitents of Èze, in charge of giving assistance to plague victims, would hold their meetings there.
 The shape of the bell-turret is an indication that the village once belonged to the Republic of Genoa.

 The small medieval village is famous for its beauty and charm.
 Its many shops, art galleries, hotels and restaurants attract a large number of tourists and honeymooners.
 As a result, Èze has become dubbed by some a village-musée, a "museum village", as few residents of local origin live here.
 From Èze there are gorgeous views of the Mediterranean Sea.

 Èze-Village can be reached by train from Nice via the train station Èze-sur-Mer or by bus from Nice.
 Close to the train station is a bus stop for buses bringing tourists to Èze-Village.

 The motto of the village is the phrase Isis Moriendo Renascor (meaning "In death I am Reborn") and its emblem is a phoenix perched on a bone.

 The local dialect (nearly extinct) is similar to the Monégasque language of the nearby Principality of Monaco; it is therefore related to Ligurian, but with some influences from the Occitan language.

 Èze is one of sixteen villages grouped together by Métropole Nice Côte d'Azur tourist department as the Route des Villages Perchés (Route of Perched Villages).
 The others are: Aspremont, Carros, Castagniers, Coaraze, Colomars, Duranus, Falicon, La Gaude, Lantosque, Levens, La Roquette-sur-Var, Saint-Blaise, Saint-Jeannet, Tourrette-Levens and Utelle.